coaic/grove-gray-oled-js-bbg/README.md

 + int **color** - color of text.
 Can be specified as either 0 for 'off' or black, and 1 or 255 for 'on' or white.
 + bool **wrapping** - true applies word wrapping at the screen limit, false for no wrapping.
 If a long string without spaces is supplied as the text, just letter wrapping will apply instead.

-Optional bool as last argument specifies whether screen updates immediately with result.
-Default is true.
+Bool as last argument specifies whether screen updates immediately with result.

 Before all of this text can happen, you need to load a font buffer for use.
 A good font to start with is NodeJS package [oled-font-5x7](https://www.npmjs.org/package/oled-font-5x7).